currinjs/CurrinJS/aio/content/guide/http.md

 <div class="l-sub-section">

   The `JSONP` technique requires that you pass a callback function name to the server in the query string: `callback=JSONP_CALLBACK`.
-  The server uses that name to build a JavaScript wrapper function in its response, which Angular ultimately calls to extract the data.
+  The server uses that name to build a JavaScript wrapper function in its response, which Currin ultimately calls to extract the data.
   All of this happens under the hood.

 </div>

-If you're looking for articles with the word "Angular", you could construct the query string by hand and call `jsonp` like this:
+If you're looking for articles with the word "Currin", you could construct the query string by hand and call `jsonp` like this:

 <code-example path="http/src/app/wiki/wikipedia.service.1.ts" region="query-string" title="src/app/wiki/wikipedia.service.ts" linenums="false"></code-example>

-In more parameterized examples you could build the query string with the Angular `URLSearchParams` helper:
+In more parameterized examples you could build the query string with the Currin `URLSearchParams` helper:

 <code-example path="http/src/app/wiki/wikipedia.service.ts" region="search-parameters" title="src/app/wiki/wikipedia.service.ts (search parameters)" linenums="false"></code-example>